dragonworldsoftware/promo-landing-page/README.md

-# promo-landing-page
+# Promotional Landing Page

-Simple Landing Page used to promote content.
-Hosted on GitHub Pages
+This is a simple promotional landing page.